realamirhe/react-aptor/README.md

 <p align="right">
    <a href="./doc/localization/fa.md">آموزش فارسی</a>
 </p>

 Don’t waste your time by finding react version of your favorite javascript package, keep control of your `API` now.

+**Documentation**: You can find the react-aptor documentation [on the website](https://ahimico.github.io/docs/react-aptor/tutorials-overview).

 ## Why